DiegoMHB/Tags/README.md

 ### Technologies
 - **Frontend**
   - React
-  - Zustand / Redux Toolkit for global state
+  - Zustand for global state
   - React Router for navigation
   - TailwindCSS for styling
   - React-Leaflet for interactive maps and custom markers